 Before jumping to the implementation, you should understand the infrastructure and skills needed to install, onboard users, and set up.
 You can take a look at this CloudBees CI on modern cloud platforms planning guide for some important topics to consider before installation, such as verifying you are using a supported Kubernetes version, that you can have access to a namespace in Kubernetes, and other items.

-Use the following tool to determine if your Kubernetes cluster meets the known requirements for CloudBees CI on modern cloud platforms:
+Use the Requirements validation tool to determine if your Kubernetes cluster meets the known requirements for CloudBees CI on modern cloud platforms.

 Use installation instructions that are tailored to the Kubernetes management platform that you’re using.
 Follow the Generic Kubernetes instructions if you installed Kubernetes manually or are using a platform that is not listed below.